cloudfoundry/docs-bosh/content/events.md

           record_events: true
     ```

-1. Optionally change frequency and number of events to keep.
+1. Optionally, change frequency and number of events to keep.

 1. Redeploy the Director.